Entropy Geometry and Condensation in Wealth Allocation

 Allowing both wealth and the number of agents to vary leads to a richer interpretation of wealth concentration.
 Accumulation may occur not only because wealth exceeds the absorptive capacity of existing agents, but also because the creation of new agents is constrained.
-When demographic accommodation is limited, excess wealth is forced to concentrate, even in the absence of instability in the underlying entropy structure.
-This extension shows that the condensation mechanisms identified in the closed system persist in open environments and acquire an additional structural dimension.
-Wealth concentration reflects a balance between wealth growth and the system’s capacity to distribute that wealth across agents, rather than the presence of explicit growth dynamics or strategic advantages.
+When demographic accommodation is limited, excess wealth is forced to concentrate even in the absence of instability in the underlying entropy structure.